Celebrity Voice Acting Roles Which Were Re-Cast During the Production of Famous Animated Films

 The Back Story: Albert Brooks was director Andrew Stanton’s first choice for the crucial role of Marlin in Finding Nemo, but William H. Macy was the first actor to actually accept the offer.
 He recorded all of his dialogue for the film at a point when the film’s script had a far different structure and a rather regrettable surprise reveal about one of the lead characters.
 It was at this stage of development that Disney CEO Michael Eisner viewed the film, and infamously post-poned re-negotiations on Disney’s co-production deal with Pixar because he was positive Finding Nemo would flop at which point Disney could force Pixar into a bad deal.
 Yeaaaaaaaah, Finding Nemo became the highest grossing animated film of all time (until Shrek 2 at least).
 Oops.
 Eisner was subsequently forced out of Disney.

-However, in Eisner’s defense Stanton has admitted the film simply was not working for quite a while.
+However, in Eisner’s defense Stanton has admitted the film simply was kind of a mess for quite a while.
 Re-working the script was big, but he credits replacing Macy with Albert Brooks as being the film’s true savior, saying of Brooks, “He is exactly what I needed this father character to be.
 You needed someone who was neurotic, over-protective but still appealing throughout.
 And that is one of Albert’s gifts.
 That he can sort of play both.
 Usually it’s such an off-putting thing.
 But he just makes it so winning.”

 You hear that, William H. Macy?
 You’re no Albert Brooks.
 Go cry about it on Felicity Huffman’s shoulder in your big mansion you worthless bum (Source: Jimhillmedia.com).